Skip to content

 Consumer Credit, Banking, and Insurance

-Thom has extensive consumer credit experience, regularly appearing in misrepresentation, PPI, undisclosed commission, s.140A-D and s.75 Consumer Credit Act 1974 claims.
+Thom has extensive consumer credit experience, regularly appearing in misrepresentation, secret commission, PPI, s.140A-D and s.75 Consumer Credit Act 1974 claims.

 He also has a busy practice advising on the interpretation of contracts of insurance.

-Thom likewise has significant personal experience in the financial sector, having worked as a trader for several years in New York and Tokyo.
+Thom has significant professional experience in the financial sector, having worked as a trader for several years in New York and Tokyo.

 Representative cases